“When are you free?” emails are productivity killers. They interrupt your focus, forcing you to check your calendar and negotiate meeting times.

 What’s new in Calendly:

-iOS, Android, Web; Chrome, Firefox, and Edge extension
+Available for: Web; iOS, Android; Chrome, Firefox, and Edge extension

-Free plan available; Paid plans start at $10 per user per month (billed yearly)
+Pricing: Free plan available; paid plans start at $10 per user per month (billed annually).

 💡 Pumble Pro Tip

-If you have a Google account, it doesn’t get any simpler than scheduling appointments via Google Calendar.
+If you have a Google Workspace account, scheduling appointments doesn’t get any simpler than doing it via Google Calendar.
+It’s an easy solution that doesn’t require adding an external tool.

 Google Calendar is a shareable online calendar that lets you: